packit/deployment/secrets/README.md

 During deployment (`make deploy`), secret files are downloaded from a vault into one of the subdirectories and transformed into Kubernetes/Openshift secrets.
-They can also be downloaded independently with `make download-secrets`.
+They can also be downloaded independently with `make download-secrets` (only Packit team members with access to Bitwarden vault).
 By default, these subdirectories contain only templates, which don't contain any secret, but which are processes and injected with secrets during the deployment process.
 If you want to see them rendered before you run the deployment,